connecting

 IMG_1592_aa_webBig Brother Mouse!

-continues to publish easy to read and fun books for children in Lao and in English.
-Started in 2006, well over 100 books have been published- making literacy fun!
+Publish easy to read and fun books for children in Lao and in English since 2006.
+Big Brother Mouse and a growing team have really made literacy fun!

 Alam Asia was happy to sponsor printing of their book called Wonders of the World.
-Great website with news and stories of the Lao staff, how to donate -sponsor the printing of a book or a Book Party! https://www.bigbrothermouse.com
+Explore their great website with news and stories of the Lao staff, how to donate -sponsor the printing of a book or a Book Party! https://www.bigbrothermouse.com

 Elephants